Our Approach to People

 Corporate-Wide Retention Rates

 Arch recognizes the importance of furthering education and development of its employees through the various stages of their careers.
 To that end, the company offers free access to thousands of courses that are designed for personal and career development through an online education platform.
 A number of these courses are tailored so employees can earn Continuing Education Units (CEU), Professional Development Hours (PDH), and Professional Engineering (PE) Units to fulfill accreditation requirements.
 Additionally, all employees are eligible for a tuition reimbursement benefit through a program designed to encourage and support development of employee skills by providing financial assistance for an approved course of study.
-In the past five years, Arch’s tuition reimbursement program totaled more than $1.1 million.
+Over the past five years, Arch has invested more than $1 million in our employees through the tuition reimbursement program available to all employees.
 These programs reflect Arch’s view that ongoing employee development is good business as well as a valuable benefit that can help attract and retain talented and skilled people.

 Arch also works with universities and co-op programs to attract top candidates in key fields, while seeking to develop its in-house talent and providing opportunities for employees to increase their level of responsibility within the organization.
 In this way, Arch prepares a steady stream of leaders for ongoing succession and creates a strong bench.
 As part of this effort, employees participate in formal annual performance reviews, which create a valuable opportunity for feedback and communication on a range of matters, including career development, for both the manager and the employee.